Strata Global

 What is load bearing capacity of soil?

 Understanding soil’s load-bearing capacity is a critical aspect of structural design and construction.
 Historically, builders relied on experience and observation to construct structures.
 The science of understanding soil behaviour and capacity was unknown.
 With sheer observations and requirements to understand soil behaviour, scientists coined the term ‘load bearing capacity of soil’.
 Karl von Terzaghi, an Austrian civil engineer, pioneered the scientific theory of soil’s ultimate bearing capacity.
-His theory defines that if the foundation depth is less than or equal to its width, it is called a shallow foundation.
+A shallow foundation is one that transfers loads to the soil at a shallow depth.
+The rule of thumb that its depth is less than its width (Df ≤ B) is a common guideline, not a formal definition from Terzaghi’s theory.
 He also developed a method to determine the bearing capacity of soil through general shear failure cases.
-In 1951, Meyerhof expanded Terzaghi’s theory by incorporating considerations for rough, shallow, and deep foundations.
-His theory could also be applied to rough, shallow, and deep foundations.
-It was mostly the same as Terzaghi’s.
-However, it included three main factors: shape, depth and inclination.

 To appreciate its importance, we must first define soil’s load-bearing capacity.
 In this blog, you will be able to understand the depth of this concept.